Petratype/sql-repo1/README.md

 This project is a simple, beginner-friendly SQL practice repo built to simulate a tiny CRM used by SaaS companies.
 It contains a database with **customers**, **subscriptions**, and **support tickets**, plus a few analytical queries.

-The goal is to practice:
+The goal here is to practice:
 - basic SQL syntax
 - JOINs
 - filtering
 - understanding CRM/SaaS data models
-- thinking like Tech Support / Implementation roles

 ---